 An outsider’s interference with marriage can cost the outsider big bucks in North Carolina.
-Fairly high-dollar awards in such cases have existed here for a number of years, a fact not generally known.
+When someone engages in a relationship with a married person, a resulting alienation of affection or criminal conversation lawsuit can be costly.
+Fairly high-dollar awards in such cases have existed in the state for a number of years, a fact not generally known.

 Even if you do not actually file a complaint and sue the paramour, often times the threat of such a suit can be used as leverage in your negotiations with your spouse as you separate.

 It may be the case that your spouse intends to continue the relationship with the paramour and doesn’t want a lawsuit tarnishing their relationship.